mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/ClassicPochmann.md

 ## A New Method

 In October 2004 Pochmann improved upon the one algorithm method, evolving it into what is now called “Classic Pochmann” [^pochmann-2004-3] [^pochmann-2004-4].
-Instead of a single algorithm, this new method uses four algorithms taken from the PLL algorithm set – T, Ja, Jb, and a modified T permutation that swaps the UBL and DFR corners and UB and UL edges.
-These additional algorithms bring versatility to setting up positions and solving pieces.
+Instead of a single algorithm, this new method uses four algorithms taken from the PLL algorithm set: T, Ja, Jb, and a modified T permutation that swaps the UBL and DFR corners and UB and UL edges.
+An additional algorithm is required in the case of parity at the end of the solve.
+The solver could learn a PLL algorithm to directly solve the corners and edges or, as in Pochmann's preference, use the already known T permutation algorithm to swap the corners then use an easier to learn U permutation algorithm to cycle the edges.
+Other two step pairty handling possibilities exist depending on user preference.
+These additional algorithms introduced in this upgrade to the one algorithm method bring versatility to setting up positions and solving pieces.

 <ImageCollage
 images={[
 { src: require("@site/docs/BlindfoldSolving/img/ClassicPochmann/PochmannSite.png").default},